How to read synoptic weather charts

-The circular lines you see on the chart are isobars - joining areas of the same barometric pressure.
+The circular lines you see on the chart are isobars, which join areas of the same barometric pressure.
 The pressure pattern is important because we can use it to tell us where the wind is coming from and how strong it is.
 It also shows areas of high and low pressure.

 Air moves from high to low pressure along a gradient (similar to squash that is left in a glass of water becoming evenly distributed as it becomes less concentrated).
 If the difference between areas of high and low pressure is greater then we have a large gradient and the air will move faster to try and balance out this difference.
 This is shown on a synoptic chart with isobars that are very close together and we feel strong winds as a result.